-Forwards contracts are similar to futures contracts in the sense that the holder of the contract possess not only the right but is also under the obligation to carry out the contract as agreed.
-However, forwards contracts are over the counter products, which means they are not regulated and are not bound by specific trading rules and regulations.
+Forwards contracts are similar to futures contracts in the sense that the holder of the contract possesses not only the right but is also under the obligation to carry out the contract as agreed.
+However, forwards contracts are over-the-counter products, which means they are not regulated and are not bound by specific trading rules and regulations.

 Since such contracts are unstandardized, they are traded over the counter and not on the exchange market.
 As the contracts are not bound by a regulatory body’s rules and regulations, they are customizable to suit the requirements of both parties involved.